BruceEckel/BruceEckel-hugo/content/post/misunderstanding-python-class-attributes.md

 class A:
     x: int = 100
     y: int = 200

-@dataclass
-class B:
-    a: A = A()
 ```

 The use of class attributes as code-generation templates will likely increase.

 ## Recommendations

-I hope this article has inspired you to avoid making class attributes look like
+I hope this article inspires you to avoid making class attributes look like
 default values and instead to write proper constructors with default arguments,
 as you see in `class A`: